rohany/rohany.github.io/src/content/home.md

 and was advised by [Umut Acar](http://www.umut-acar.org/).

 Some projects I've worked on include:
+* Warp Specialization and Software Pipelining for Tensor Core GPUs
 * Understanding Overheads in Parallel Programming Systems
 * Programming languages for emerging GPU architectures
 * Composable parallel programming